Malm/mathem-ai-agent-skill/README.md

 # mathem-ai-agent-skill
-An AI Agent Skill for handling Mathem grocery shopping
+An AI Agent Skill for handling Mathem grocery shopping, meant to be used with [Moltbot](https://molt.bot)